 - Master Swordsman: While his Full-Dive Nonconformity hindered him in SAO and hes no match for Kirito, Eiji is still a skilled swordsman specializing in One-Handed Swords, which was the reason he was scouted for the KoB to begin with.

-- Meaningful Rename: Unlike other SAO survivors, who use the same ID in Ordinal Scale that they did in Sword Art Online, he redubs himself "Eiji" because he wants to sever himself from his past as "Nautilus".
+- Unlike other SAO survivors, who use the same ID in Ordinal Scale that they did in Sword Art Online, he redubs himself "Eiji" because he wants to sever himself from his past as "Nautilus".

 - Reversed in the War of the Underworld anime.
 When PoH asks him who he is, he uses his SAO name once more.